thecodingmachine/kickoff-docker-php/docs/xdebug.md

 # Use Xdebug with PhpStorm

-Add a new Run/Debug configuration (should be accessible on the top right of the screen):
+Add a new Run/Debug configuration:

 <img src="images/xdebug1.png" alt="Add a new Run/Debug configurations" />